Learning Outcomes

 By Post

 Each solicitor sends their client’s signed contract to the other by post.
 The exchange is effective when the last part is posted.
-This method is slower and less secure than others.
+This method is slower and less secure than others, and is rarely used in practice due to uncertainty.

 By Telephone Using Law Society Formulae